 Do you want to convert electronvolts to therms?

 How to Convert Therms to Electronvolts

-To convert a therm measurement to an electronvolt measurement, multiply the energy by the conversion ratio.
-One therm is equal to 6.5851E+26 electronvolts, so use this simple formula to convert:
+Since one therm is equal to 6.5851E+26 electronvolts, you can use this simple formula to convert:

-The energy in electronvolts is equal to the therms multiplied by 6.5851E+26.
+The energy in electronvolts is equal to the energy in therms multiplied by 6.5851E+26.

 Therms and electronvolts are both units used to measure energy.
 Keep reading to learn more about each unit of measure.

 One therm is a measure of heat energy equal to 100,000 BTU, which are equal to the amount of heat energy required to increase the temperature of one pound of water one degree Fahrenheit.
 Therms are often used by natural gas companies to measure the heat equivalent of gas used.